 The next message you will see is that Funter wants access to control “System Events.”
 Click OK.
 This is important to allow Funter to interact with hidden files and operate them.

-The last message you will see is a system notification about grant access to this application in Security & Privacy preferences.
+The last message you will see is a system notification about granting access to this application in Security & Privacy preferences.
 Click the “Open System Preferences” button.

 You will see the Accessibility section the System Preferences window.
 Click the Lock icon and enter your password to be able to make changes.
 Then enable Funter.